RobertoRoos/sawIntuitiveResearchKitWiki/Development-Environment.md

 Development Environment Setup
 The current software is written in C/C++ and uses the libraw1394 library under Linux.
 See http://www.dennedy.org/libraw1394/ for libraw1394 documentation.

+# FireWire Adapter
+The dVRK controllers use FireWire as the fieldbus, and you will need a FireWire adapter.
+Due to the fact that FireWire is a sophisticated protocol, some chipset implementation is not fully functional and has various issues such as dropping packets and supporting a limited number of FireWire nodes.
+We **STRONGLY **recommend adapters with chipsets from Texas Instrument.
+For example, the PEX1394A2V 2-Port PCI Express FireWire Card from StarTech.

+Reference:

+[1] PreSonus: Approved FireWire chipsets for FireStudio™-series interfaces and StudioLive™ mixers.

 # Install Ubuntu

-(October 30, 2017) We recommend Ubuntu 16.04 LTS, which is a long term support version.
+(October 30, 2017) We recommend Ubuntu 16.04 LTS, which is a long-term support version.
 For ROS, we recommend Kinetic.

 #  Install libraw1394 on Ubuntu